olufemithompson/multibeanconfig/README.md

 }
 ```
 ### Explanation of the Code
-In this section, you learned how to utilize the `@MultipleBean` annotation to manage your beans efficiently within your Spring application.
+In this section, we’ve demonstrated how to leverage the `@MultipleBean` annotation from MultiBeanConfig to create and manage multiple, individually configured instances of the same class within your Spring application.
+The library provides several ways to inject configuration values into these beans:

 - **Constructor Injection**: This method ensures that the configuration is provided when the bean is created.

 - **Autowiring**: This approach allows Spring to automatically inject the dependencies into your class, making it easier to manage but less explicit compared to constructor injection.

 - **@Value Injection**: Using `@Value`, you can directly assign configuration values to class fields.

-- **HttpConfig Class**: This class centralizes your configuration properties and maps them from the application.yml file, allowing for cleaner and more organized code.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to submit a pull request.